 Cystic Fibrosis Diagnosis

-It is important to diagnose cystic fibrosis as young as possible to start treatment early.
+It is important to diagnose cystic fibrosis as early as possible.
 Newborn screening makes it possible to detect the disease early in life.
 Early treatment helps prevent complications and can improve survival.

 Universal newborn screening